Mat Barber Kennedy RI

 Statement

-I have spent my life looking at architecture around the world.
-My paintings of buildings are a celebration of the lives of ordinary people and the passing of time.
+Mat Barber Kennedy RI has spent his life looking at architecture around the world and his paintings of buildings are a celebration of the lives of ordinary people and the passing of time.
 They are a moment of recognition and applause for the everyday and the banal.

 Methodology

-All of my work is derived from paintings, drawings and notes that I make on location observing real cities.
-I spend a month or so each year studying and recording the subject matter that will sustain me for the rest of the year.
+Barber Kennedy's work is derived from paintings, drawings and notes that he makes on location observing real cities.
+He will spend a month or so each year studying and recording the subject matter that will sustain him for the rest of the year.

-I collect newspapers, receipts, wrappings and labels from my trips, some of which become incorporated into the fabric of my finished paintings.
+Barber Kennedy collects newspapers, receipts, wrappings and labels from his trips, some of which become incorporated into the fabric of finished paintings.

-My work is all created with water-based media, primarily watercolour but I also use inks and some limited amounts of gouache and acrylic.
+His work is all created with water-based media, primarily watercolour but also inks and some limited amounts of gouache and acrylic.
 The work derives much of its weight and intensity from the use of collage and a variety of thickening and glazing agents.

 Bio